 Duties of Authors

-- Reporting Standards: Authors should present an accurate account of the original research performed as well as an objective discussion of its significance.
-Researchers should present their results honestly and without fabrication, falsification or inappropriate data manipulation.
+- Reporting Standards: Authors should present an accurate account of the original research performed and objectively discuss its significance.
+Researchers should honestly present their results without fabrication, falsification, or inappropriate data manipulation.
 A manuscript should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Manuscripts should follow the submission guidelines of the journal.

-- Multiple, Redundant, or Concurrent Publications: Author should not in general submit the same manuscript to more than one journal concurrently.
-It is also expected that the author will not publish redundant manuscripts or manuscripts describing same research in more than one journal.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
-Multiple publications arising from a single research project should be clearly identified as such and the primary publication should be referenced
+- Multiple, Redundant, or Concurrent Publications: The author should not generally submit the same manuscript to more than one journal concurrently.
+The author is also expected not to publish redundant manuscripts or manuscripts describing the same research in more than one journal.
+Submitting the same manuscript to more than one journal concurrently constitutes unacceptable publishing behavior.
+Multiple publications arising from a single research project should be identified as such, and the primary publication should be referenced

-- Acknowledgement of Sources: Authors should acknowledge all sources of data used in the research and cite publications that have been influential in determining the nature of the reported work.
+- Acknowledgment of Sources: Authors should acknowledge all data sources used in the research and cite publications that have influenced the nature of the reported work.
 Proper acknowledgment of the work of others must always be given.

 - Authorship of the Paper: The authorship of research publications should accurately reflect individuals’ contributions to the work and its reporting.
-Authorship should be limited to those who have made a significant contribution to conception, design, execution or interpretation of the reported study.
-Others who have made significant contribution must be listed as co-authors.
-In cases where major contributors are listed as authors while those who made less substantial, or purely technical, contributions to the research or to the publication are listed in an acknowledgement section.
+Authorship should be limited to those who have contributed significantly to the conception, design, execution, or interpretation of the reported study.
+Others who have made significant contributions must be listed as co-authors.
+In cases where major contributors are listed as authors, those who made less substantial or purely technical contributions to the research or the publication are listed in an acknowledgment section.
 Authors also ensure that all the authors have seen and agreed to the submitted version of the manuscript and their inclusion of names as co-authors.

-- Disclosure and Conflicts of Interest: All authors should clearly disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
+- Disclosure and Conflicts of Interest: All authors should disclose in their manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

-- Hazards and Human or Animal Subjects: The author should clearly identify in the manuscript if the work involves chemicals, procedures or equipment that have any unusual hazards inherent in their use.
+- Hazards and Human or Animal Subjects: The author should identify in the manuscript if the work involves chemicals, procedures, or equipment that have any unusual hazards inherent in their use.

 Duties of Editor

-- Review of Manuscripts: Editor must ensure that each manuscript is initially evaluated by the editor for originality.
+- Review of Manuscripts: The editor must ensure that the editor for originality initially evaluates each manuscript.
 The editor should organize and use peer review fairly and wisely.
-Editors should explain their peer review processes in the information for authors and also indicate which parts of the journal are peer reviewed.
-Editor should use appropriate peer reviewers for papers that are considered for publication by selecting people with sufficient expertise and avoiding those with conflicts of interest.
+Editors should explain their peer review processes in the information for authors and indicate which journal parts are peer-reviewed.
+The editor should use appropriate peer reviewers for papers considered for publication by selecting people with sufficient expertise and avoiding those with conflicts of interest.

-- Fair Play: The editor must ensure that each manuscript received by the journal is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.
-An important part of the responsibility to make fair and unbiased decisions is the upholding of the principle of editorial independence and integrity.
-Editors are in a powerful position by making decisions on publications, which makes it very important that this process is as fair and unbiased as possible.
+- Fair Play: The editor must ensure that each manuscript received by the journal is reviewed for its intellectual content without regard to the sex, gender, race, religion, citizenship, etc., of the authors.
+An essential part of the responsibility to make fair and unbiased decisions is upholding the principle of editorial independence and integrity.
+Editors are in a powerful position to make publications decisions, making it very important that this process is as fair and unbiased as possible.

-- Disclosure and Conflicts of Interest: The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his own research without written consent of the author.
+- Disclosure and Conflicts of Interest: The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his research without the author's written consent.
 Editors should not be involved in decisions about papers in which they have a conflict of interest

 Duties of Reviewers

-- Acknowledgement of Sources: Reviewers must ensure that authors have acknowledged all sources of data used in the research.
-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
+- Acknowledgment of Sources: Reviewers must ensure that authors have acknowledged all data sources used in the research.
+Reviewers should identify relevant published work that the authors have not cited.
+Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the appropriate citation.
 The reviewers should notify the journal immediately if they come across any irregularities, have concerns about ethical aspects of the work, are aware of substantial similarity between the manuscript and a concurrent submission to another journal or a published article, or suspect that misconduct may have occurred during either the research or the writing and submission of the manuscript; reviewers should, however, keep their concerns confidential and not personally investigate further unless the journal asks for further information or advice.

-- Standards of Objectivity: Review of submitted manuscripts must be done objectively and the reviewers should express their views clearly with supporting arguments.
-The reviewers should follow journals’ instructions on the specific feedback that is required of them and, unless there are good reasons not to.
+- Standards of Objectivity: The submitted manuscript review must be done objectively, and the reviewers should express their views clearly with supporting arguments.
+The reviewers should follow journals’ instructions on the specific feedback required unless there are good reasons not to.
 The reviewers should be constructive in their reviews and provide feedback that will help the authors to improve their manuscript.
-The reviewer should make clear which suggested additional investigations are essential to support claims made in the manuscript under consideration and which will just strengthen or extend the work
+The reviewer should make clear which suggested additional investigations are essential to support claims made in the manuscript under consideration and which will strengthen or extend the work

-- Disclosure and Conflict of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
-In the case of double-blind review, if they suspect the identity of the author(s) notify the journal if this knowledge raises any potential conflict of interest.
+- Disclosure and Conflict of Interest: Privileged information or ideas obtained through peer review must be confidential and not used for personal advantage.
+Reviewers should not consider manuscripts with conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+In the case of a double-blind review, if they suspect the identity of the author(s) notify the journal if this knowledge raises any potential conflict of interest.

-- Promptness: The reviewers should respond in a reasonable time-frame.
-The reviewers only agree to review a manuscript if they are fairly confident they can return a review within the proposed or mutually agreed time-frame, informing the journal promptly if they require an extension.
-In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time then this information must be communicated to the editor, so that the manuscript could be sent to another reviewer.
+- Promptness: The reviewers should respond in a reasonable time frame.
+The reviewers only agree to review a manuscript if they are fairly confident they can return a review within the proposed or mutually agreed time frame, informing the journal promptly if they require an extension.
+Suppose a reviewer feels him/her can't complete the manuscript review within the stipulated time.
+In that case, this information must be communicated to the editor, so that the manuscript can be sent to another reviewer.